NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

 | Problem files  | :weuq-0014:`/`          |
 +----------------+-------------------------+

 In this example, the CFD-based workflow for determining the wind-induced response of a building with arbitrary geometry is demonstrated.
-The study building resembles a landmark tall building after simplifying its geometry.
-In full-scale, the study building measures 442.1 m high and the shape is similar to Willis Tower (formerly known as Sears Tower) located in Chicago, Illinois, United States. :numref:`fig-we14-1` shows the STL representation of the building to be imported to the workflow.
+The shape of the study building resembles a landmark tall building i.e., Willis Tower (formerly known as Sears Tower) located in Chicago, Illinois, United States.
+In full-scale, the building measures 442.1 m high after some geometric simplification. :numref:`fig-we14-1` shows the STL representation of the building to be imported to the workflow.
 Except for the building geometry, most of the input parameters used in this example are similar to the example in :numref:`weuq-0013`.

 .. _fig-we14-1: